-Variable the The standard Class number average deviation Ethics of the profession in the field of education in 1200 1,90 380 Low the light of technology developments and its impact on primary school pupils in general education in the State of Kuwait school pupils in general education in the State of Kuwait as the arithmetic average is 1.90 indicating a low-grade average.
+As per table 5, male and female teachers have shown a negative trend towards the ethics of the profession in the field of education in light of technology innovations and their impact on primary school pupils in general education in the State of Kuwait as the arithmetic average is 1.90 indicating a low-grade average.
 This can be detailed in table 6 below.